 There are many complementary therapies available and the options constantly change as treatments undergo testing.
 The National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH) classifications of types of complementary health approaches used to treat a variety of conditions include:

-(The treatment information does not represent an endorsement by PDSA or its medical advisors.
+(Information regarding complementary medicine therapies does not represent an endorsement by PDSA or its medical advisors.
 For advice on your unique medical condition, please consult your healthcare provider.)